 Passive pickups are great for metal because their output allows for a broader dynamic range.
-They will capture nuances in playing style much better than their active counterparts.
+They will capture nuances in playing style much better than active pickups.

 For modern metal, dynamic range and complex chord structures are part and parcel, so this makes passive pickups perfect for the job (check out our guide to active vs passive pickups here).

 So, you can’t just rush out and grab whatever pickup you want based on “what sounds best”.
 As always, that big question is entirely subjective, so it’s up to you to do your own research here.
-Figure out what’s missing from your current pickups, listen to YouTube demos from guitarists who play in your style, and even try out some different pickups at a guitar store if you can.
+Figure out what’s missing from your current pickups (whether they are active or passive pickups), listen to YouTube demos from guitarists who play in your style, and even try out some different pickups at a guitar store if you can.

 Depending on the style you play and the sound you’re after, I’m confident you’ll be able to find a pickup you absolutely love in this article.